Frequently Asked Questions

 Why is my bill higher than normal?

 There are several reasons why your bill could be higher than usual.
 Did your energy usage increase during the billing period?
 Is your bill based on an actual meter reading, or is it estimated?
 It helps to have the prior year’s bill to compare with the current month’s bill.
-Read more: Understanding Your Electric Bill or Understanding Your Natural Gas Bill
+View your usage comparison by logging into your online customer account on the home page.

 My UGI bill should be exempt from PA State Tax, why is there a tax amount reflected on the bill?